Kulay Lupa Project

 Kulay Lupa and an Exploration into Biculturalism

 Kulay Lupa (The Colour of Earth) is a Filipino cultural performing group.
 It began in 1991 after a Folk Dance and Folk Theatre workshop supported by Brown’s Mart and facilitated by Betchay Mondragon.
 Betchay trained with the Philippine Educational Theatre Association (PETA).
 Betchay was Executive Director of a region-wide Centre for People’s Culture and the Program Director of PETA-Broadcast and Film.
 Betchay came to Australia in 1990.
-She produced and/or directed a number of theatrical events reflecting the Territory’s multicultural communities.
+She produced and directed a number of theatrical events reflecting the Territory’s multicultural communities.
 In 1992, she founded Kulay Lupa, a traditional Filipino performing ensemble and then Kilos Kultura, a Filipino youth group whose work revolved around the fusion of traditional Filipino and contemporary movement forms.

 Kulay Lupa